-This module course students will explore the opportunities 3D printing allows as a tool for creating artwork.
+Corequisite: Foundation Core and 6 Credits of 1000 level studio This module course students will explore the opportunities 3D printing allows as a tool for creating artwork.
 Students will receive crash course skills in creating, preparing, and printing 3D objects.
 Concentration will be given to working sculpturally, with both remix and start-from-scratch strategies being covered, as well as the actual preparation and printing of these sculptural objects.
 Students will be given the opportunity to have their designs printed through NSCAD's 3D print service.

-MDIA-2905 Art + Code 1.5 credits Studio
+MDIA-2905 Art + Code

-In this module course students will learn to use javascript based libraries like pjs and ml5js to remain connected through code.
+Corequisite: Foundation Core and 6 Credits of 1000 level studio In this module course students will learn to use javascript based libraries like pjs and ml5js to remain connected through code.
 Both computer programming tools enable students to create interactive and reactive digital experiences that can easily be shared online.
 This course will be very hands on.

-MDIA-2906 Time Machines 1.5 credits Studio
+MDIA-2906 Time Machines

-This module course will consider the recurring trope of the 'time machine' and 'time travel' in speculative fiction as a starting point for a conversation about the nature of time and time-based art.
+Corequisite: Foundation Core and 6 Credits of 1000 level studio This module course will consider the recurring trope of the 'time machine' and 'time travel' in speculative fiction as a starting point for a conversation about the nature of time and time-based art.
 We will look at how experiences of time have been shaped by time-based media and the aesthetics and politics of time-based art.
 Readings and lectures will examine topics such as: slow culture, speed, accelerationism, boredom, sleep, stillness, duration, history and memory.
 Students will develop projects in response to these discussions in a medium of their choice.

-MDIA-2907 Translate 1.5 credits Studio
+MDIA-2907 Translate

-This module course explores a variety of different types of translation.
+Corequisite: Foundation Core and 6 Credits of 1000 level studio This module course explores a variety of different types of translation.
 Language into movement, movement into sound, language into language (coopting online language translation software, text to speech apps) and poetic structures into visual art structures.
 In practices of drawing and painting, artistic movements are recorded and translated through the indexical marks left behind - but what if these drawn marks were translated gesturally, or sonically?
 What would the rhyme scheme of a sestina taste like?
 How is meaning transformed between languages?
 What is lost, what is gained, what is communicated in act of rephrasing?
 Working collaboratively within a virtual sphere, students will participate in series of studio based projects that explore literal, synaesthetic, and embodied approaches to translation.
 Projects will focus on language, performance, drawn or photographed imagery, video, digital intervention, or sonic explorations.